 The sculptures are described as being extremely life-like, giving the impression they are in motion.
 Daedalus also designed children’s figurines that could move, likened to modern action figures.
 Not only was he a master carpenter, but he was an architect and builder too.

-In addition to his many creations, Daedalus is known for attempting to murder his nephew Talos or Perdix.
-Daedalus is most well-known for inventing the wings that led to his son’s death.
-Daedalus is famous for being the architect of the labyrinth that housed the mythical creature, the minotaur.
+In addition to his many creations, Daedalus is known for attempting to murder his nephew Talos or Perdix, but he is most known for inventing the wings that led to his son’s death and for being the architect of the labyrinth that housed the mythical creature, the minotaur.

 Daedalus first appears in ancient Greek mythology in 1400 BCE but is mentioned more frequently in the 5th Century.
 Ovid tells the tale of Daedalus and the wings in the Metamorphoses.
 Homer mentions Daedalus in both the Iliad and the Odyssey.